About the Museum

 Q:† How do I become a member of the Museum?

 A:† The Museum at FIT does not offer a general membership since it is free to all visitors.
-However, the Museum offers two other types of membership.
-One is to the†Couture Council, a philanthropic circle of friends.
+However, the Museum†does offer a membership to our†Couture Council, a philanthropic circle of friends.
 To learn more about the benefits to this high level membership, please visit our†Couture Council page.

 Q:† How do I add my name to your mailing list?

 A:† If you would like to receive electronic mailings from us, please sign up here.†If you would like to receive paper mailings, please email†firstname.lastname@example.org†and request to be on our paper mailing list.

 Q:† How do I unsubscribe from your mailing list?